Q: Who runs Crimson Clinic?

 Q: How are the tests taken?

 A: You can collect urine tests and vaginal and rectal swabs yourself.
-A throat swab can be self-administered, or can be done by the peer nurse.
-Blood tests will be performed by the peer nurse.
+A throat swab can be self-administered, or can be done by the nurse.
+Blood tests will be performed by the nurse.

 Q: What are the details of all the tests?